qcfu-bu/gradescope_lean/README.md

 ```

 In the solution file, add `import AutograderLib` to the header.
-This allow the annotation of theorems with the `autogradedProof <points>` attribute.
+This allows the annotation of theorems with the `autogradedProof <points>` attribute.
 Theorems marked by this attribute will be graded and count for `<points>` amount of points.

 **Note:**
-Assignment files given to students do not need `import AutograderLib` or annotate `autogradedProof`.
+Assignment files given to students do not need to import `AutograderLib` or annotate `autogradedProof`.

 Place the solution file in the [solution](./solution/) directory.